Divergent double subduction: Width of the oceanic plate

 The width of the plate determines whether the divergent double subduction can be sustained.
 The inverted "U" shape of the oceanic plate is not an effective geometry for it to sink because of the mantle materials beneath.
 Those mantle materials need to escape by toroidal flow at the edge of the subducted oceanic plate.
 With a narrow oceanic plate (width < 2000 km), the trapped mantle beneath the oceanic plate can effectively escape by toroidal flow.
 In contrast, for a persistent oceanic plate (width > 2000 km), the trapped mantle beneath the oceanic plate cannot escape effectively by toroidal flow and the system cannot be sustained.
 Therefore, divergent double subduction can only occur in small narrow oceanic plate but not in large width oceanic plate.
 This also explains why it is rare in nature and most subduction zones are single sided.

 Order of subduction

-Order of subduction control the geometry of divergent doubled subduction.
+Order of subduction controls the geometry of divergent doubled subduction.
 The side that begins to subduct earlier enters the eclogitization level earlier.
 The density contrast between the plate and the mantle increases which makes the sinking of the plate faster, creating a positive feedback.
 It results in an asymmetrical geometry where the slab length is longer on the side which subducts earlier.
 The slab pull, amount of poloidal flow and the rate of convergence on the side with shorter length will be reduced.